 - Benchmark of strategies for sustainable recreation boating planning/management in MedPan Network.

-- 1 Workshop with local stakeholders in Cap de Creus.
+- One webinar with local stakeholders in Cap de Creus.

-- Define strategies to integrate EBA for recreational tourism for Cap de Creus.
-Technical Report (Catalan + Executive Summary in English)
+- Define strategies to integrate EBA for recreational tourism for Cap de Creus: Technical Report in Spanish + Executive Summary in English.